jordankbartos/rewind-revitalize/README.md

 [repl.it example of our program running](https://repl.it/@mstanley/RewindRevitalize)

-**NOTE**To run Rewind Revitalize on your own machine, simply use the included makefile to quickly compile and run the program!
+**NOTE:** To run Rewind Revitalize on your own machine, simply use the included makefile to quickly compile and run the program!

 ### Inspiration